quipucords/quipucords/.github/issue_template.md

 ## Description:
 Provide a description of the issue being raised.

+___

 ## Acceptance Criteria:
-_(for enhancements)_

-- [ ] Verify that CLI users can start a network scan
-- [ ] Verify that CLI users can pause a network scan
+- [ ] Verify that users can X Y Z
-- [ ] Verify that CLI users can restart a paused network scan
+- [ ] Verify that an expected error is encountered when a user does A B C

 ___

 ## Bug Report

+### Version Information:
+CLI Server Version or commit information.

 ### Expected behavior:
 Describe the expected behavior for the program.